islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 ```

 ### Step 4 - Adding JavaScript
-Since the user will need notified that they will soon be getting an email after they click the button I needed to figure out a method to convey this message.
+Since the user will need to be notified that they will soon be getting an email after they click the button I needed to figure out a method to convey this message.
 I originally started off using [Django's messages framework](https://docs.djangoproject.com/en/1.11/ref/contrib/messages/), but found that  because of the single-page nature of the application using JavaScript would be a better fit.
 If this was a traditional, all server-side application then the messages framework would be perfect.

 I ended up using [Vue.js](https://Vuejs.org/) in the main application file mostly because the site was already using this framework and it seemed to make the most sense for the job at hand.
 You could also use something like Angular or another JavaScript framework to complete this task.

 I set the timeout so that the message to the user would expire after 5 seconds after it appears.
-I also used a flag to bind to the code with Vue’s v-show as show in the previous step.
+I also used a flag to bind to the code with Vue’s v-show as shown in the previous step.
 This message which now displays the message as “You will be emailed a link to your export file”.
 If there is a failure the user would also get a notification letting them know that there was a problem with the export they submitted.

 Here is the Vue.js code that I used: